lightdock/lightdock/docs/README.md

 ## 2. Setup a simulation

 In LightDock versions prior to 0.5.0, this step was optional.
 From version 0.5.0, a setup step is mandatory for any simulation.
-This new Lightdock setup reduces complexity of the main program and it will allow the user to apply distance restraints.
+This new setup step reduces complexity of the main program and it allows the use of residue restraints.

 If you execute `lightdock_setup` several options will appear: